lamhq/tech-notes/pages/devops/aws/39-machine-learning/9-translate.md

 ## Overview

-A machine learning service that allows you to automate language translation.
+A machine learning service that allows you to automate **language translation**.

 Using deep learning and neural networks, Amazon Translate allows you to translate from one language to another.